-19. (1) Where there is a contract for the sale of specific Property in or ascertained goods, the property in them is transferred to specific or the buyer at such time as the parties to the contract intend goods passes it to be transferred.
+19. (1) Where there is a contract for the sale of specific or Property in ascertained goods, the property in them is transferred to the buyer specific or ascertained at such time as the parties to the contract intend it to be transferred. goods passes goods does not when intended to pass.

-ascertained intended to

-- (2) For the purpose of ascertaining the intention of the parties, regard should be had to the terms of the contract, the conduct of the parties, and the circumstances of the case. - 20.
-Unless a different intention appears, the following are Rules for rules for ascertaining the intention of the parties as to the intention as time at which the property in the goods is to pass to the to time when buyer:-
+(2) For the purpose of ascertaining the intention of the parties, regard should be had to the terms of the contract, the conduct of the parties, and the circumstances of the case.

+Rules for ascertaining intention as to time when property passes.

+20. Unless a different intention appears, the following are rules for ascertaining the intention of the parties as to the time at which the property in goods is to pass to the buyer: